Engaging Research Partners

 The Center for Community Health & Prevention plays a pivotal role in fostering collaborative academic-community research partnerships and enhancing public trust in clinical and translational research.

-- Community Engaged Research—Fostering research partnerships by linking investigators with community partners and by offering guiding principles and consultation services for researchers and partners.
+- Community Engagement—Fostering research partnerships by linking investigators with community partners and by offering guiding principles and consultation services for researchers and partners.

 For Research Volunteers

 - URMC Health Research—Recruiting research volunteers to help us find better ways to treat and prevent disease.
 Learn how you can make a difference and participate as a research volunteer.

 - ResearchMatch.com—Bringing together two groups of people who are looking for one another: (1) people who are trying to find research studies, and (2) researchers who are looking for people to participate in their studies.
 It is a free and secure national registry of research volunteers.

 - Engaging more effectively with community organizations, agencies, and diverse population groups to identify research questions critical to the community and to improve methods to reflect community preferences;